Creating Activity Templates

 The component area provides several different tools, or components, that can be added to the content area of a template.
 Each component has different capabilities.

-Resource components are tools for giving or displaying resources to students of the template.
+Resource components are tools for giving or displaying resources to students.
 Students cannot edit or delete these components.

-• Multimedia: Include an image or embedded YouTube video
+• Multimedia: Allows you to include an image or embedded YouTube video.

-Input components are tools provided to students for putting their own content into the template.
+Input components are tools for students to put their own content into the template.

-• Text Area: Text box in which students can type
+• Text Area: A text box in which students can type.

-• Rich: Text box in which students can type, insert images or web links, and use formatting tools such as text alignment and color
+• Rich: A text box in which students can type, insert images or web links, and use formatting tools such as text alignment and color.

-• YouTube: URL (web address) text field for students to include a video from YouTube into an embedded player
+• YouTube: A URL (web address) text field for students to include a video from YouTube in an embedded player.

 Reference components allow students to include information contained within their SL&L accounts.